Zaryafaraj/jafar/README.md

 # Jafar

-a simple news reader app for angularjs (zyring.com project)
+a simple news reader app for angularjs

 ![image](http://upload.wikimedia.org/wikipedia/en/a/a0/Jafar.jpg)